rxYoungho/Everask/README.md

  >  4. Elderask has to find for the drugstores who are available with the reservation system for the elders.
 This is going to be easier than we think since the government is pouring some regulations on the purchase of the masks for each person.

- >  5. Since the elders made the reservations for their masks, they are not required to wait in the lines.
+ >  5. Since the elders made the reservations for their masks, they a e not required to wait in the lines.
 They can visit the drugstores at a certain appointed time.

 ### How different is Elderask from the today's Applications?
 <img src="https://user-images.githubusercontent.com/44015667/76699504-53f5f180-66f1-11ea-97cb-d402b19c8e9c.png" width="30%">

+##### 품절 means Sold out

+ > - As the map shows, it only shows "sold out" status since the drugstore has no time to renew the stock status of the masks.

+ > -